spencerldixon/Kiko-plus/_posts/2017-11-07-building-a-neural-network-with-tensorflow.md

 ## Backpropagation

-We'll define our cost function next, this is where things start to get a little easier by using Tensorflow...
+We'll define our cost function next, this is where things start to get a little easier by using Tensorflow.
+As Tensorflow has gone through our forward prop, it automatically knows how to do backprop!
+We just have to define which cost function we'll be using and how we want to minimise it.

 ```python
 cross_entropy = tf.reduce_mean(-tf.reduce_sum(labels * tf.log(predictions), reduction_indices=[1]))